devtop/php.codesamples/README.md

-Some interesting code samples from Tobias Ranft
+Some interesting code samples made by Tobias Ranft